 There is no actual mating season for dolphins.
 They mate 365 days a year.
 Ninety percent of their mating activity, however, is foreplay.
 Intercourse only takes seconds.
 Males become sexually mature between 8 to 12 years of age.
 Females become sexually mature a little sooner at around 5 to 10 years of age (Wells 1999).

 Much of the amorous activity between dolphins includes chasing each other around and raking each other with their teeth.
 Dolphins have a tendency to get lazy looking eyes and lie on their sides, sinking like a log, when they feel amorous.
-This seems to be the height of erotic behavior for a dolphin.
-The more dominant dolphin is usually found beneath the more passive, which is playing the “floating log”.
+The more dominant dolphin is usually found beneath the more passive dolphin, which often stays on the surface and resembles a “floating log”.